roberto117343/NSeqVerify/README.md

 If you use NSeqVerify in your research, please cite the accompanying preprint:

->  NSeqVerify: An Easy-to-Use Desktop Suite for Integrated NGS Data Analysis, from Raw Reads to Taxonomic Assignment Roberto Reinosa Fernández bioRxiv 2025.10.31.685854; doi: https://doi.org/10.1101/2025.10.31.685854
+>  NSeqVerify: An Easy-to-Use Desktop Suite for Integrated NGS Data Analysis, from Raw Reads to Taxonomic Assignment </br>
+Roberto Reinosa Fernández</br>
+bioRxiv 2025.10.31.685854; doi: https://doi.org/10.1101/2025.10.31.685854

 ---